andrmoel/astronomy-bundle-js/README.md

 The result should be between 363300 km and 405500 km.\
 The angular diameter is about 32'

-**Example 2**: Get the distance of the moon for 05 June 2017 at 20:30 UTC
+**Example 2**: Get the distance of the Moon for 05 June 2017 at 20:30 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';